UPDATE – 05/30/2023

 The residence is currently on sale for $1.2 million by Mott & Chace Sotheby’s International Realty.
-It sits on eight acres of land, and the house itself clocks in at just over 3,000 square feet.
-It has 14 rooms in total, including three bedrooms and one-and-a-half bathrooms.
+It sits on eight acres of land, and the farmhouse itself clocks in at just over 3,000 square feet.
+It has 14 rooms, including three bedrooms and one-and-a-half bathrooms.

 At present, its owners run a business built on overnight bookings and group events on the property, and a condition of the sale will be that the new owner honors those bookings, which are reportedly sold out through to the end of 2022.
 They will also be selective in whose offer they accept, as they wish to sell it to someone who doesn’t plan to commercialize it beyond the business they run now.

-As for why they’re choosing to sell, they cite the fact they aren’t that good at running the business and have fallen victim to an unscrupulous contractor, resulting in them having to have work done a second time.
-As well, one of the owners suffers from post-traumatic stress disorder and worries that late-night trespassers may trigger an altercation.
+As for why they’re choosing to sell, they cite the fact they aren’t that good at running the business and that they’ve fallen victim to an unscrupulous contractor, resulting in them having to have work done a second time.
+As well, one of the owners suffers from post-traumatic stress disorder (PTSD) and worries that late-night trespassers may trigger an altercation.